For Graduate Students

 Summer Residency

-Participation in the six to eight weekly late afternoon meetings of the Digital Humanities Commons is required; this fellowship is not appropriate for those whose projects require time away from the university in the summer.
+In-person participation in the 6 weekly late afternoon meetings of the Digital Humanities Commons is an expectation of the program.
+This fellowship is not appropriate for those whose projects require time away from the university during the period of the meetings of the fellows.
+In Summer 2025, the meetings are anticipated to take place from the beginning of A term through the end of July.

 Application Instructions